Fraser Stoddart: Philanthropy

+The Fraser and Norma Stoddart Prize for PhD students was established at their alma mater, the University of Edinburgh.
+It was first awarded in 2013.

-Awards and honors
+Awards and honours

-Stoddart was appointed a Knight Bachelor in the New Year's Honours December 2006, by Queen Elizabeth II.
+Stoddart was appointed a Knight Bachelor in the New Year's Honours December 2006, by Queen Elizabeth II for Services to Chemistry and Molecular Nanotechnology.

 In 2007, he received the Albert Einstein World Award of Science in recognition for his outstanding and pioneering work in molecular recognition and self-assembly, and the introduction of quick and efficient template-directed synthetic routes to mechanically interlocked molecular compounds, which have changed the way chemists think about molecular switches and machines.

+In 2016, he shared the Nobel Prize in Chemistry together with Ben Feringa and Jean-Pierre Sauvage for the design and synthesis of molecular machines.